Driving Clean in Electric Vehicles

 What’s at Stake

 Our cars, trucks, buses, trains, and planes are New England’s biggest sources of climate-damaging emissions.
-Meanwhile, tailpipe pollution causes asthma and other health problems, especially in our low-income and communities of color.
+Meanwhile, tailpipe pollution causes asthma and other health problems, especially in low-income and communities of color.
 Switching from gas-powered cars to electric vehicles cuts the pollution that endangers health and fuels climate change.